rsokl/Learning_Python/docs_backup/_sources/Module3_IntroducingNumpy/AutoDiff.md.txt

 Let's take a simple example.
 We'll choose the function $f(x) = (x-8)^2$ and the starting point $x=-1.5$.
-As we search for $x_\mathrm{min}$ we don't want to make our updates to $x_o$ too big, so we will scale our updates by a factor of $3/10$ (which is somewhat haphazardly here).
+As we search for $x_\mathrm{min}$ we don't want to make our updates to $x_o$ too big, so we will scale our updates by a factor of $3/10$ (the value of which is chosen somewhat haphazardly here).

 ```python
 # Performing gradient descent on f(x) = (x - 8) ** 2